 I’ve always had a big passion for writing.
 I write during tough times, I write out prayers when the spoken word fails me, I write poetry to express deep feelings.
 I even have a few pieces of unfinished stories tucked away in my computer files and notebooks.
 It’s something I have done almost unconsciously maybe because my mind dared not give my heart a chance to run away with the idea.
 Starting a blog was my way of stepping out.
 I decided I was not going to hide in the shadows anymore.

 Like me you may have a secret dream perhaps something you have always wanted to do, a change in your life you wish you could make or you just know that you have settled for far less than what you were created for.
 In his book ‘Maximizing your Potential’ the late Myles Monroe wrote these profound words:

 ‘One of the greatest tragedies in life is to watch potential die untapped.
 A greater tragedy is to watch potential live unreleased’.

-Like David you may have perfected your sling shot in private but haven’t had the courage to step out.
-What I have come to learn from my quest is that even the best writes and artist started by stepping out and practicing their art.
-Like a rough gem the dream within us will remain unpolished if we stay in the shadows.
+Like David, you may have perfected your slingshot in private but haven’t had the courage to step out.
+What I have come to learn from my quest is that even the best writers and artist started by stepping out and practicing their art.
+Like a rough gem, the dream within us will remain unpolished if we remain in the shadows.
 By stepping out we allow our art to be transformed and brought to its’ full potential.
-Like David you may be unpolished but you’re not unqualified.
+Like David, you may be unpolished but you’re not unqualified.
 David didn’t have it all together before he stepped out: The soldiers’ amour was ill-fitting and how foolish he must have looked to approach the giant with a shepherd’s stick instead of a sword.

 Most motivational writers and speakers encourage their audience to overcome doubt.
 It seems that what holds us back is not lack of dreams but lack of belief.
 We are concerned about whether we can be as good as the next person or if people will believe in us.